 After almost 2 long years, Israel has finally opened its borders to international tourists as travel restrictions ease after the country weathered the last COVID wave.
-This is incredibly exciting news and also a great opportunity to tell you about some of the great activities that await you in our beloved city this coming summer.
+This is incredibly exciting news and also a great opportunity to tell you about some of the great activities and cool things to do in Tel Aviv that await you in this coming summer.

 Maccabiah Games 2022